thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/tutorials/export-grid-intensity.md

 ## Using the `exporter` command

-Let's use the `exporter` command to start a [Prometheus](https://prometheus.io/) server on localhost port 8000.
+Let's use the `exporter` command to start a [Prometheus](https://prometheus.io/) exporter on localhost port 8000.
 There is no need to be familiar with Prometheus for the purposes of this tutorial.

 Running the command below will start the exporter.